 The Artemision Bronze represents either Zeus, the ancient Greek king of the gods of Mount Olympus, or possibly Poseidon, the God of the Sea.
 This sculpture is a rare, ancient Greek bronze sculpture that was recovered from the sea off Cape Artemision, Greece.
 Created in the early Geek Classical Period of 460 BC, this masterpiece is the embodiment of beauty, control, and strength.

-Shown in full heroic nudity with his left arm and foot thrust dynamically forward in the direction of his foes, while his right leg and arm are raised and slightly bent, representing movement.
-Most of his weight shifted to left foot while the other lightly touches the ground.
-The figure appears to be paused ready for action.
+He is shown in full heroic nudity with his left arm and foot thrust dynamically forward in the direction of his foes, while his right leg and arm are raised and slightly bent, representing movement.
+Most of his weight shifted to the left foot while the other lightly touches the ground.
+The figure appears to be paused, ready for action.
 The head is sculptured in considerable detail with his hair and beard intricately carved.
-His eyebrows were originally made of silver, his lips of copper, and his eyes of some other material, which are now entirely missing.
+His eyebrows were initially made of silver, his lips of copper, and his eyes of some other material, which are now entirely missing.

 The right hand formerly held either a thunderbolt if it represented Zeus or a trident if it represented Poseidon.
 Because of its majesty and similarity to other statues of Zeus, it is assumed to represent the mightiest of the Olympian gods, Zeus.

-The Greek word agalma (αγαλμα) means “object of worship” and is derived from the Greek word for “delight”.
-This sculpture was created for the delight of not only the Greek but also their gods.
+The Greek word agalma (αγαλμα) means “object of worship” and is derived from the Greek word for “delight.”
+This sculpture was created for the delight of not only the Greeks but also their gods.
 This statue was probably designed as an offering or votive for a temple dedicated to Zeus.
-In committing such works of art as offerings, the Greeks attempted to appease their gods and earn divine favour.
+In committing such works of art as offerings, the Greeks attempted to appease their gods and earn divine favor.